brazgarcia/brazgarcia/README.md

-## Hi there 👋
+## h2 Hi there 👋

-## An enthusiast in learning about information technology. 😄
+## h3 An enthusiast in learning about information technology. 😄
+## h4 Um entusiasta em aprender sobre tecnologia da informação.

 <!--
 **brazgarcia/brazgarcia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.